fdelgadodelapuente/fdelgadodelapuente.github.io/research/volcano.md

 <img style="float: center;" src="/images/ts_svz_1993_2026.png">
 InSAR and GNSS time series of ground deformation for selected volcanoes in the Southern Andes spanning more than three decades.
-Panels A-D are from Delgado et al.(2025), E from Navarrete et al., (2026) and the other two are from the OVDAS GNSS network processed by CSN.
+Panels A-D are taken from Delgado et al.(2025), E from Navarrete et al., (2026) and the other two include data from the OVDAS GNSS network processed by CSN.

 <!--